kdlug/springboot2-rest-api-hateoas/README.md

     }
 }
 ```
+The ResourceSupport class provides add() method for link building.
 It's important that getter method names determines names of fields in json output.
 F.ex. field `fullName` does not exist in CustomerResource, but it's rendered in json output, because there is a getter called `getFullName()`.